- Plesk for Linux

 On the Install or Upgrade Product page, select a Plesk version from the drop-down list and click Continue to begin the upgrade procedure.

-Note: If your operating system supports the next Plesk release, but it is not in the list, check what release tire you are currently on at Plesk > Tools & Settings > Update and Upgrade Settings.
+Note: If your operating system supports the next Plesk release, but it is not in the list, check what release tier you are currently on at Plesk > Tools & Settings > Update and Upgrade Settings.

 For detailed instructions, see: